OpsLevel/kubectl-opslevel/Readme.md

 kubectl opslevel config sample > opslevel-k8s.yaml

 # Like Terraform, generate a preview of data from your Kubernetes cluster
-# NOTE: this step does not validate any of the data with your Opslevel
+# NOTE: this step does not validate any of the data with OpsLevel
 kubectl opslevel service preview

 # Import (and reconcile) the found data with your OpsLevel account